-The Diploma in Media Production and Design will equip you with the skillsets to take on challenges in an ever-evolving new media landscape.
-You will learn how to design and create new media platforms such as websites and mobile applications.
-Your understanding of the different formats and development techniques will be an advantage in the dynamic field of new media.
+The Diploma in Media Production and Design (DMPD) will equip you with the skills to navigate and excel in the constantly evolving media landscape.
+You will learn how to design and create content for various media platforms, from print media to digital and internet-based experiences.
+A solid understanding of different formats and development techniques will give you an edge in this dynamic field.

 For more information about university pathways, visit RP's Further Studies.